William Kissam Vanderbilt II: Wealth

 Following his father's death in 1920, Vanderbilt's share of his father's estate was valued at approximately $21,253,000 after the deduction of taxes and debts.

 In 1935 he was named as a co-executor of the Will of his first wife, Virginia Fair Vanderbilt; despite their divorce in 1927, the Will had been executed on 5 June 1930.
 Vanderbilt did not inherit any of her $7,000,000 fortune, though the Will established several Trust Funds which provided for annuities of $150,000 to their daughter Consuelo Vanderbilt Smith, $75,000 to Muriel Vanderbilt Phelps and $50,000 to their son William K. Vanderbilt III (though he had predeceased his mother).

 Following his own death in 1944, contemporary newspaper articles reporting on the Estate Administration filings of his estate reported that the preliminary valuation of his gross estate was approximately $36,323,000.

 Later reports gave a net figure of $35,815,614, from which approximately $18,845,000 in Federal Estate Taxes and $5,600,000 in New York Estate taxes were deducted, as well as $1.6 million in charitable requests, $1,286,000 in administration and funeral expenses, and $220,000 in debts.
-By 1945 his widow had applied for a reduction in the valuation of his estate, claming that only $5,000,000 remained from her late husband's fortune after the payment of State and Federal Income Taxes.
+By 1945 his widow had applied for a reduction in the valuation of his estate, claiming that only $5,000,000 remained from her late husband's fortune after the payment of State and Federal Income Taxes.
 The Will bequeathed his Long Island Estate Eagle's Nest and a $2,000,000 Trust Fund to Suffolk County, New York for the establishment of museum.

 He also provided a life interest in his residuary estate to his second wife, after which it would be divided into 18 shares, which were to be allocated amongst his surviving descendants: